CDCgov/phdi/containers/ingestion/description.md

 ## Getting Started with the PHDI Ingestion Service

 ### Introduction
-The PHDI ingestion service offers a REST API with endpoints for each step of the ingestion pipeline implemented in the PHDI Cloud Starter Kits ([Azure](https://github.com/CDCgov/phdi-azure), [GCP](https://github.com/CDCgov/phdi-google-cloud)) with the exception of conversion to FHIR.
-Conversion to FHIR is handled by a [separate service](https://github.com/CDCgov/phdi/tree/main/containers/fhir-converter).
+The PHDI ingestion service offers a REST API with endpoints for standardization and harmonization of FHIR messages.
+It offers name standardization, date of birth standardization, phone number standardization, geocoding, and several utilities for working with FHIR servers.

 ### Running the Ingestion Service

 The ingestion service can be run using Docker (or any other OCI container runtime e.g., Podman), or directly from the Python source code.

-#### Running with Docker (Recommended)
+#### Running with Docker (Recommended for production)

 To run the ingestion service with Docker follow these steps.
 1. Confirm that you have Docker installed by running `docker -v`.
 If you do not see a response similar to what is shown below, follow [these instructions](https://docs.docker.com/get-docker/) to install Docker.